Larder Love

 Shake it every day to make sure the sugar dissolves completely.

-Finally, strain it through two layers of muslin/cheesecloth or kitchen paper and decant into a sterilised bottle.
-That’s it folks!
+Strain the strawberry gin through two layers of muslin/cheesecloth or kitchen paper and decant into a sterilised bottle.

 How long will strawberry and lavender gin keep?

-This liqueur will keep for up to a year stored in a cool dark cupboard.
+This lovely summery liqueur will keep for up to a year stored in a cool dark cupboard.
+I have kept some of my homemade liqueurs for several years and they are perfectly fine and safe to drink.

 How to serve your strawberry and lavender gin liqueur